game-ci/documentation/docs/github/ios.md

 This will install pods and generate `xcworkspace` for you .

-Then change the gym section to this :
+Then change the gym section so that it use the new `xcworkspace` :

 ```bash
 gym(